Biomaterials and Surface Bioengineering Laboratory

 July, 2014, Undergraduate research assistant Neftaly Zapata joined the lab.
 Welcome!

-May, 2014, Dr. Li’s work was accepted for publishing in ACS Nano.
-The title of the paper is “Capillary Flow Layer-by-Layer: A Microfluidic Platform for the High Throughput Assembly and Screening of Nanolayered Film Libraries.”
+May, 2014, Dr. Li’s work was published in ACS Nano.
+The title of the paper is “Capillary Flow Layer-by-Layer: A Microfluidic Platform for the High Throughput Assembly and Screening of Nanolayered Film Libraries”.

 May, 2014, Visiting scholars Xue Zhang and Dr. Ling Tang joined the lab.
 Welcome!